 This prompt is going to test your ability to be specific and to elaborate on your descriptions.
 For the first descriptive paragraph, I am going to ask you to use those same elements to describe one location.

-You will go to the Writing Center in the Humanities Department and describe it.
+You will go to the fountain in front of Alexandria Hall and describe it.

 Your topic sentence will state what you are describing and the impression that you have of it.
 This will be a single sentence.

 For your prewriting, take some notepaper and jot down things that you see, smell, and/or hear and then be specific about it.
 If you hear people talking, are they happy?
 Are they arguing?
-What can you hear from inside the room that may be going on out in the hall?
+What can you hear?
 How loud is it?